tdnicola/discord_insult-bot/README.md

 </dl>

 ```
-!insult @person
+/insult @person

-!praise @person
+/praise @person

-!gif
+/gif

-!gif searchterm
+/gif searchterm

-!moo sentence
+/moo sentence

-!8ball question
+/8ball question

-!timer 5 mins
+/timer 5 mins

-!choose this or that?
+/choose this or that?

-!poll Which number is better? +1 +2
+/poll Which number is better? +1 +2

-!comment hey can we add this feature?
+/comment hey can we add this feature?

-!help for a list of commands
+/help for a list of commands

 ```